elenef/guestbook/README.md

-# guestbook-
- guestbook about restaurants
+# guestbook - guestbook about restaurants